 All risks will be inspected by a third party vendor after coverage is bound on new business only.
-The policy fee is \$25 per policy.
-Policy fees are fully earned and non-refundable.
+The inspection fee is \$30.
+The earthquake inspection fee will be waived if the applicant is binding a primary PSIC residential property insurance policy at the same time as the earthquake policy is bound.
+The policy fee is \$25 per policy and is applicable to new and renewal business.
+Policy and inspection fees are fully earned and non-refundable.

-The minimum written premium is \$100.
+The annual minimum written premium is \$100.
 All premiums are rounded to the nearest whole dollar.